TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 ## Experiment 2: Move Completion Time Test

-**Purpose:** Verify that any single piece movement completes within 5 seconds of command receipt, as specified in both the conceptual design and detailed design.
+**Purpose:** Verify that any single piece movement completes within 5 seconds of arriving at the source square, as specified in both the conceptual design and detailed design.
 This directly impacts gameplay pacing and user experience (slow moves frustrate players).

 **Procedure:**
 1. Connect the Arduino Nano to the Pi via UART.
 Be ready with a stopwatch to log times.